 All You Need To Know About the Aircraft Brake System

 Due to the high speed ranges that aircraft typically operate in during flight, it is important that they are capable of reaching a safe stop upon landing on a runway.
-While aircraft can reduce their speed before landing through the use of engine power reduction and flap extension, the aircraft brake system is the safest and most reliable option when on the ground.
+While aircraft can reduce their speed before landing through the use of engine power reduction and flap extension, the aircraft brake is the safest and most reliable option when on the ground.
 Brakes can also benefit ground operations during taxi procedures or when parking the aircraft, making them an indispensable part of operations.
 In this blog, we will provide a brief overview of the aircraft brake system so that you can best understand its functionality and importance.

 Across all types of aircraft, the most common configuration is the disc brake assembly.
 With such brake systems, stopping power is achieved through friction which is created by the discs.
 When the pilot depresses the brake foot pedal within the cockpit or the autobrake system is actuated, pistons within the brake assembly push on the discs so that they are squeezed together.
 With this force on the wheel, speed is reduced until the wheel fully stops or the brake is released.
 Due to the amount of friction that occurs from such processes, brake systems must have robust heat sinks to dissipate high temperatures.
 Additionally, brake anti-lock systems such as the ABS ensure proper stopping power without the risk of sliding.